We are a confidential, listening ear offering pastoral support to farmers, farming families and agricultural communities.

 Rural Chaplaincy is also part of the work of the New Zealand, Fiji, Tonga and Samoa Territory of the Salvation Army.
 This story was posted in 2016.

-Derbyshire Rural Chaplaincy
+Rural Chaplaincy USA